Zerium-99/Lithium/README.md

 ## 🛠️ Tool Description

 Lithium is a Beef-XSS automation tool for controlled lab environments.
-Its purpose is to automate the following task: hosting a hook url with port forwarding.
+Its purpose is to automate the following task: hosting a hook url using a tunneling service.
 The tool provides four options:

 - Install Ngrok